QMS Document Management: Connecting Documents, Training, and Quality Events

 At some point in most regulated-industry quality system evaluations, someone suggests SharePoint.
 It is already licensed.
 The IT team knows it.
 It stores files and supports version history.
 The suggestion is understandable and consistently wrong for the same set of reasons.

 Regulated-industry document control is not a file management problem.
 It is a quality system problem with specific regulatory requirements: controlled access by role, electronic signatures that meet 21 CFR Part 11, automated training triggers on every document revision, an audit trail that connects document versions to the quality events they govern, and evidence that every employee who performed a regulated task was trained on the document version in effect at the time.
 SharePoint satisfies none of these requirements natively.
-Generic EDMS platforms like Cognidox satisfy some of them without the quality system integration that makes the others possible.
+Purpose-built electronic document management systems satisfy some of them without the quality system integration that makes the others possible.

 eLeaP’s document control software is built for quality management systems in regulated industries.
-This page covers why generic platforms fail, what the full controlled document lifecycle requires, how version control connects to training records in eLeaP’s integrated system, and why that connection is the most inspection-critical capability in a QMS document control platform.
+This page covers why generic platforms fail, what the full controlled document lifecycle requires, how version control connects to training records in eLeaP’s integrated system, why that connection is the most inspection-critical capability in a QMS document control platform, and what validation support and legacy migration look like in practice.

 Why SharePoint Fails Regulated-Industry Document Control